How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal

-Examining the training losses, both models appear to reach similar final performance.
-However, when we examine the test losses, both models reach a minimum and then begin to worsen, most likely due to overfitting.
-However, overfitting appears to be less severe in the (ReLU, sine, 6:2) model than in the pure ReLU model.
+When we examine the test losses (Figure \ref{da11_metrics_comparison}), both models reach a minimum and then begin to worsen, most likely due to overfitting.
+However, overfitting appears to be less severe in the DAL model than in the pure ReLU model.

-We therefore conclude that, in both the synthetic 1D signal classification task and the 2D MNIST image classification problem, networks equipped with a dual activation layer (ReLU, sine) converge more rapidly than networks using ReLU alone.